 To think a newly designed website isn’t necessary for your practice is understandable—it’s likely not exactly at the top of your list of priorities.
 However, it is important to remember that the functionality and design of your website can impact your credibility with patients.
 Your website is a direct reflection of you and your practice, so if it seems outdated or poorly organized, patients may believe your practice is also a bit behind-the-times.
 Regularly refreshing the look and feel of your site can help you maintain a positive reputation.

 To find out which type of website is worth the cost, here are a few more important details to consider:

 - If you will not own the design, what is the regular fee associated with it?

 - Is content included?
 If so, will it be 100% unique to your practice?
-(Canned copy will hinder your ability to rank on search engines)
+(Canned copy will hinder your ability to rank well on search engines)

 - Does the company provide SEO for the website?

 If you’re still not sure how to evaluate potential web design firms, we encourage you to contact Rosemont Media today to speak with one of our friendly and knowledgeable consultants.
-Our team of experts will be happy to help you identify an appropriate budget and find a website design that can best meet your needs.
+Our team of experts will be happy to help you identify an appropriate budget and find a website design package that can best meet your needs.

 Editor’s note: The original version of this post was published on April 19, 2016.